7pranayama

 Uttanpadasana (The Raised Leg Pose)

 Doing Uttanpadasana regularly, the blood circulation in the penis increases, due to which the penis becomes full and thick according to its capacity during sex.
-In addition, it also helps in boosting your stamina.
+In addition, it also helps boost your stamina.

 Child’s Pose (Balasana)

-This asana is similar to being in fetal posture.
-It is a relaxing pose that focuses on the thighs and helps in relieving back pain.
-It can also provide a deep sense of physical, mental and emotional peace.
+This asana is similar to being in the fetal posture.
+It is a relaxing pose that focuses on the thighs and helps relieve back pain.
+It can also provide a deep sense of physical, mental, and emotional peace.

 To do Balasana, first sit in the position of Vajrasana.
 Extend both your hands forward and tilt your head down.
-Keeping your hands on the head, keep straight forward and keep the palms on the ground.
-Practice Balasana for 15-20 seconds and you can increase its duration after a time.
+Keeping your hands on your head, keep straight forward, and keep the palms on the ground.
+Practice Balasana for 15-20 seconds, and you can increase its duration over time.

 Perform Pelvic Tilts